-The end of the year is a good time to reflect on what has happened and plan for the next twelve months.
-Never before I published my annual review but this year I decided to record and share my experiences.
-By sharing my highs and lows this year I pursue two primary goals.
+The end of the year is a good time to reflect on what’s happened and plan for the next twelve months.
+I’ve never published my annual review before, but this year, I decided to record and share my experiences with you.

-While the primary goals of this annual review are self-reflection and self-improvement, I'd be happy if, at least, one person decides to take action.
+While the primary goals of this annual review are self-reflection and self-improvement, I'd be happy if, after reading it, at least one person decides to take action.

 - Read 52 books

 - Morning pages (Kundalini yoga, meditation, cold showers)